behnamasadi/cpp_tutorials/docs/default_constructors_=default_0_delete.md

 [code](../src/class/default_0_delete_meaning.cpp)

-# Explicitly Defaulted and Deleted
+# Explicitly Defaulted and Deleted Special Member Functions

 C++ compiler automatically generates the **default constructor**, **copy constructor**, **copy-assignment** operator, and **destructor**  if it does not declared.
 These functions are known as the **special member functions**.
 That's enable you to create, copy, and destroy objects without any additional code.
 C++11 introduced **move semantics** to the language and added the **move constructor** and **move-assignment** operator to the list of special member functions that the compiler can automatically generate.